Marvin Mims

-Marvin Mims Jr. (born March 19, 2002) is an American football wide receiver for the Oklahoma Sooners.
+Marvin D. Mims Jr. (born March 19, 2002) is an American professional football wide receiver and return specialist for the Denver Broncos of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.

-Early life and high school
+Early life

 Mims grew up in Frisco, Texas and attended Lone Star High School.
 He was named the District 5-5A-I Offensive MVP in his junior season after posting 1,158 yards and 14 touchdowns.
 As a senior Mims set a national record with 2,629 receiving yards on 117 receptions with 32 touchdown catches and was named Mr. Texas Football and first team USA Today High School All-American.
 Mims finished his high school career with a state record 5,485 receiving yards.
-Mims initially committed to play college football at Stanford over offers from Notre Dame and TCU, but later decommitted during his senior year in favor of attending Oklahoma.
+Mims initially committed to play college football for the Stanford Cardinal over offers from Notre Dame and TCU, but later decommitted during his senior year in favor of attending Oklahoma.

 College career

 Mims joined the Oklahoma Sooners in January 2020 as an early enrollee.
-In his first game at Oklahoma, Mims caught three passes for 80 yards and a touchdown against Missouri State and scored two more touchdowns the following week in a loss to Kansas State.
-Mims finished his freshman season with team highs of 37 receptions, 610 receiving yards and nine touchdown receptions, which was also a school freshman record, and was named second team All-Big 12 and an FWAA Freshman All-American.
-As a sophomore, he led the Sooners with 705 receiving yards on 32 catches with five touchdowns.
-Mims declared for the 2023 NFL Draft following the 2022 season.
+In his first game at Oklahoma, Mims caught 3 passes for 80 yards and a touchdown against Missouri State and scored 2 more touchdowns the following week in a loss to Kansas State.
+Mims finished his freshman season with team highs of 37 receptions, 610 receiving yards and 9 touchdown receptions, which was also a school freshman record, and was named second team All-Big 12 and an FWAA Freshman All-American.
+As a sophomore, he led the Sooners with 705 receiving yards on 32 catches with 5 touchdowns.
+As a junior in 2022 Mims topped his squad with 54 receptions for 1,083 yards (ranking sixth in the country with 20.1 yards per catch average) and six scores in 13 games.
+Mims also returned kicks (3–70–23.3) and punts (33–391–11.8) during his college career, receiving 2022 honorable mention All-Big 12 Conference honors for his punt return efforts.
+Mims declared for the 2023 NFL draft following the 2022 season.